MicrosoftDocs/memdocs/sccm/osd/deploy-use/manage-windows-as-a-service.md

 -   **Alerts tile**: Displays active alerts.

--   **Service Plan Monitoring tile**: Display servicing plans that you have created and a chart of the compliance for each.
+-   **Service Plan Monitoring tile**: Display servicing plans that you've created and a chart of the compliance for each.
 This tile gives you a quick overview of the current state of the servicing plan deployments.
 If an earlier deployment ring meets your expectations for compliance, then you can select a later servicing plan (deploying ring) and click **Deploy Now** instead of waiting for the servicing plan rules to be triggered automatically.

 -   The **Windows 10 Builds tile**: Display is a fixed image time line that provides you an overview of the Windows 10 builds that are currently released and gives you a general idea of when builds transition into different states.
 This tile was removed starting in Configuration Manager version 1902 since more detailed information is offered in the [Product Lifecycle dashboard](/sccm/core/clients/manage/asset-intelligence/product-lifecycle-dashboard). <!--3446861-->